 require __DIR__ . '/vendor/autoload.php';

 This 'require' statement imports the information from a file called autoload.php that is located within a subfolder called vendor.
 The autoload.php file launches the PayPal SDK and allows its tools to be utilised by the paypal-transaction-complete.php file.
-Let's download the vendor folder and put it in the appropriate location so the PayPal SDK can be used.
+You will need to download the vendor folder and upload it to the appropriate location in your server so the PayPal SDK can be used.
 PayPal's website describes a couple of methods for downloading/installing the SDK.
-One of the simplest ways is to install Composer on your computer then run the command:
+One of the simplest ways is to install Composer on your computer then run the below statement using your system's command-line tool.
+Windows users can run the above command using command prompt, Linux users should use the command line, and Mac users can use Terminal.

 composer require paypal/paypal-checkout-sdk 1.0.1

-Windows users can run the above command using command prompt, Linux users should use the command line, and Mac users can use Terminal.
-Once the command has executed and all the files have downloaded, copy the vendor folder to the same folder as the paypal-transaction-complete.php file.
+Once all the files have been downloaded, copy the vendor folder to the same folder as the paypal-transaction-complete.php file.
 Upload the vendor folder along with its contents to your server to allow your website to communicate with the PayPal SDK.

 The only other thing we have to do is create a file called paypal-client.php which contains the details of your PayPal business account.
 You'll notice this file is imported by the paypal-transaction-complete.php file using a 'require' statement.
-The paypal-transaction-complete.php file uses the details from the paypal-client.php when communicating with PayPal to ensure the data requests are authorised.
-PayPal will only send over the transaction details if the order was made using the payment buttons associated with your business.
+The paypal-transaction-complete.php file uses the details from the paypal-client.php file to authorise data requests with PayPal.
+PayPal will only send the transaction details if the order was made using the payment buttons associated with your business.
 Create a file called paypal-client.php, save it in the same folder as the paypal-transaction-complete.php file, and copy and paste the following code inside:

 <?php